darinatic/CinemaBookingSystem/README.md

 CinemaBookingSystem
 Website for booking cinema Ticket

-To run the app, open the cmd, change the directory to where the manage.py is that is cinemasystembooking/manage.py and enter python manage.py runserver.
+# To run the app, open the cmd, change the directory to where the manage.py is in (CinemaBookingSystem/manage.py)

-If there are missing modules, run these lines by lines, on the same directory (folder path).
+# create a virtual environment, 'myenv' is the name of the environment

+py -m venv myenv

+# run the virtual environment

+myenv\scripts\activate

+# Install Django

+pip install django

-Crispy_form
+# Crispy_form

 pip install django-crispy-forms

-Bootstrap 5
+# Bootstrap 5

 pip install django-bootstrap-v5

+# Crispy Boostrap 5

+pip install crispy-bootstrap5

+# xhtml2pdf

+pip install xhtml2pdf